 “I inspire greatness for a better world by encouraging and teaching students to be lifelong learners and highlighting how the library can create a community.
 The library is a place where we can come to learn, to grow and to connect.”

-Tara Peace joined the LJCDS community in 2021 to help build a dynamic and engaging library community.
-Hailing originally from Virginia, Mrs. Peace made her way to California over a decade ago, where she earned a master’s degree in history at California State University, East Bay.
+Tara Peace joined LJCDS in 2021 to help build and strengthen an engaging library community.
+Hailing originally from Virginia, Mrs. Peace traveled to California over a decade ago, earning a master’s degree in history at California State University, East Bay.
 She holds a Master of Library Science from the University of Alabama.
 With her educational and people-focused background, she hopes to engage with students and faculty to create a dynamic and collaborative library experience.

 Mrs. Peace is an avid reader—her favorite book is The Overstory by Richard Powers.
-In her free time, she loves to cook and host dinner parties and enjoys camping and being outside in the sun as much as possible.
-All of this is done with her husband, her daughter Cheyenne and their dog!
+In her free time, she loves to cook and travel—and particularly enjoys camping.
+All of this is done with her husband, Kevin, and their daughter Cheyenne '35, who became a Torrey in 2022.

-Educator and Director of Physical Education; Coach - Football, Track & Field, Fitness
+Educator and Director of Physical Education; Coach - Football, Track & Field, Athletic Performance Director

 “I inspire greatness for a better world by creating an environment that allows each student to find their true potential physically, emotionally and intellectually.
 Being a teacher and coach for the past 32 years, I have experienced the greatest sense of community at La Jolla Country Day School.
 There is no other institution that provides a young person with all the tools necessary to go out into the world to make it a better place.”

 Kevin Reaume has been teaching and coaching for 36 years and began coaching full-time at LJCDS in 1990.
-As LJCDS’s physical education teacher, director of strength and conditioning, and full-time football coach and head men’s and women’s track and field coach, Coach Reaume is the most successful track and field coach in LJCDS history, with a combined men’s and women’s dual meet record of 255–73, with 17 team championships.
-Throughout the years Coach Reaume has produced six individual Division 2 CIF champions, four California state qualifiers and 19 Torrey student-athletes continuing their growth at the likes of Harvard, Johns Hopkins, Middlebury and Emory.
+As LJCDS’s physical education educator, athletic performance director, full-time football coach and head men’s and women’s track and field coach, Coach Reaume is the most successful track and field coach in LJCDS history, with a combined men’s and women’s dual meet record of 282-75, with 19 team championships.
+Throughout the years Coach Reaume has produced eight individual Division 2 CIF champions, seven California state qualifiers and 19 Torrey student-athletes continuing their growth at the likes of Harvard, Johns Hopkins, Middlebury and Emory.

 Coach Reaume was instrumental in all 12 of LJCDS’s football championships (four of which were CIF Championships), including the school’s first-ever 11-man CIF title as well as three 8-man titles.
-He has worn many hats for the Torrey football program, including defensive coordinator, offensive and defensive lines, and strength and conditioning coordinator.
+He has worn many hats for the Torrey football program, including defensive coordinator, offensive and defensive lines, and athletic performance director.

 Coach Reaume grew up in Canada, where he was a standout football, basketball, and track and field athlete.
 He played football at St. Francis Xavier University, earning a Bachelor of Science in physical education, two-time first-team All-League honors, preseason All-Canadian and three conference championships.
 He was also the captain of his team for two years.
 After graduation, Kevin was drafted by the Toronto Argonauts of the Canadian Football League, opting instead to pursue a career in teaching and coaching.